espressif/esp-idf/docs/en/api-guides/external-ram.rst

    ``heap_caps_malloc(size, MALLOC_CAP_SPIRAM)``.
 This memory can be used and subsequently freed using a normal ``free()`` call.
  * Initialize RAM, add it to the capability allocator and add memory to the pool of RAM that can be returned by ``malloc()``.
 This allows any application to use the external RAM without having to rewrite the code to use ``heap_caps_malloc``.
+ * Initialize RAM, use a region start from 0x3F800000 for storing zero initialized data(BSS segment) of lwip,net802.11,pp,bluedroid library by enabling :ref: `CONFIG_SPIRAM_ALLOW_BSS_SEG_EXTERNAL_MEMORY` in menuconfig,this way can save some internal memory，because the BSS segment originally stored in internal memory，and the rest of external RAM can be add the capability allocator and add memory to the pool of RAM as above way

 All these options can be selected from the menuconfig menu.